 David Noyce - Chair of Board of Governors Designate.
-Member of Finance & Estates Committee
+Member of Finance & Estates Committee and Nominations & Governance Committee

 David Noyce worked for over twenty years in a senior position at the funder and regulator of higher education in England, HEFCE.
 Latterly he was responsible for universities and colleges in London, Kent and the East of England and led HEFCE’s relations with the NHS and with specialist institutions.